18.104.22.168 Summary of the maintenance action test

-This topic provides an introduction to the maintenance action test.
+This topic provides an introduction to the MAT.
 It includes:

 - progress of maintenance action.

 Requirement to take reasonable action for maintenance